 It may also help to serve tiny portions of finger foods directly on her highchair tray or a paper towel and to hold off on dishing up more until she's eaten what's there.
 Keep in mind, too, that most kids don't start throwing their food until they've finished eating and have grown bored.
 So take your toddler's food-flinging as a sign that she's finished her meal, and lift her down from the table.
 If a bit of food does escape her hands, either by accident or on purpose, try to keep some perspective about it: After all, a dropped slice of bread or a pinch of grated cheese on the floor may be annoying, but they're not worth getting upset about.

-is allowed — and even encouraged — to throw.
+When your toddler's playing, on the other hand, there are things you'll want to stop her from throwing: sand from the sandbox, for instance, or blocks at the baby.
+But she'll accept these limits more easily and learn to police herself more quickly if there are lots of things that she is allowed — and even encouraged — to throw.
 Balls are an obvious choice, and you may want to stock up on a few foam "indoor balls."
 But actual throwing games (like tossing beanbags in a basket or skipping stones on a pond) are even more fun for a toddler, especially if you play with her.
 The message you need to convey is that throwing things is a fine as long as she throws the right things in the right place at the right time.
 This lesson will carry over to many of the other physical skills she's mastering, too: There's nothing wrong with kicking a soccer ball in the park, for instance — but kicking a playmate won't be looked upon too kindly!

 No comments: